cloudqubes/cloudqubes.github.io/_posts/2026-06-04-ansible-verify.md

   register: test_file
 ```

-This task stores the return value of `cmd` module in a variable named `test_file`.
+The `cat test_file` task stores the return value of `cmd` module in a variable named `test_file`.
 Any task that comes below this task in the play, can refer to the variable `test_file`.

-The return value of an Ansible module is a dictionary.
-You can examine this value using `debug module`.
+The return value of an Ansible module is a dictionary which you can inspect using the `debug` module.

 ```yaml
   - name: debug test_file